AnudeepRoy/Vue-Calculator/README.md

 # Vue-Calculator
-A simple calculator using Vue.
-(Still in progress)
+A simple calculator using Vue framework.